Student worksheet

 1. Generate your sequence

-- Go to dnamyname.com.
+- Go to dnamyname.com/class.

 - Enter your first name and select DNA My Name.